7 of the Worst Stereotypes About Musicians

 Just like everyone else, musicians fall in a spectrum from sober to not.
 Many musicians are either teetotallers or simply social drinkers.
 Research shows that musicians do not drink more than non-musicians.
-Lots of people may assume that these substances are what help drive the creation of music, but being sober can in fact help in making better music.
-Musicians that are now sober after substance abuse problems have said that being sober can in fact be helpful in creating music.
+Lots of people may assume that these substances are what help drive the creation of music, but being sober can help in making better music.
+Musicians that are now sober after substance abuse problems have said that being sober can help create music.

 A lot of people assume that as a musician, you’re naturally outgoing and extroverted.

-It’s true that part of being a musician involves interacting with a lot of people.
+Part of being a musician indeed involves interacting with a lot of people.
 You need to be comfortable with mingling with fans, other musicians, and potential employers.
 But that doesn’t mean that you always need to be surrounded by people, or that you’re always talkative.

 While being able to interact with a wide variety of people is important for any musician’s career, being able to spend time alone can also be beneficial.
-In fact, research has found that musicians are more accurately ‘bold introverts’ – people who are comfortable in solitude and enjoy having independence.
+Research has found that musicians are more accurately ‘bold introverts’ – people who are comfortable in solitude and enjoy having independence.
 This can be important when it comes to creating music or writing songs, for example.

 However, mathematician Tim Gowers has said that there is no proof of there being a connection between musical talent and being good at math and that this stereotype has no evidence to back it up.